acoular/acoular/docs/source/news/index.rst

         * improves the explanation of the installation of dependencies
         * add explanation on how to test specific Python version only
         * test documentation build on all latest platforms
-        * adds guide on how to submit a pull request

     **Internal**
         * refactoring of classes in :mod:`acoular.tbeamform` (moves buffer logic away from Beamformer classes)